flurdy/doubledragon/README.md

 ### Update application

 * Updating the Docker image in the Docker registry should trigger a rollout to the cluster.
    * If you have set up the _source_ to poll that registry repo.
+* Update any settings in the e.g. `deployment.yaml`, commit and push, Flux will pick it up and roll out the changes.

 ### Delete application